Britain's educational system is somewhat different from that of the United States

 so you don't have to worry about all that.
 The middle schools have all but entirely closed in an attempt to keep all school leagues at the same level.

 Education is now compulsory until 18, and many pupils who pass go to a Sixth Form or a College and later University, nicknamed "Uni", or choose to do an apprenticeship.
 A sixth form will be part of a school, a college is usually a separate establishment - they are technically the same except you can't study apprenticeships at a VIth Form.
 The name "Sixth Form" derives from the fact that Years 7-11 used to be, and in some places still are, called First to Fifth Years, with 'Form' the diminutive (there are still forms, but there are now multiple in a year instead of being the equivalent).
 Years 12 and 13 used to be called Lower Sixth and Upper Sixth, and these terms are still used in better schools.
 Most students will do 4 subjects in the first year and 3 in the second, but some higher achieving students may be encouraged to take 5 then 4, and students with 7 or more A Levels are rare but not unheard of.
 The pre-requisite for A-levels is usually 12 points from your best 8 GCSEs, which is the equivalent of 4 Bs and 4 Cs, but most places will want you to get a B or above in the subject areas you're carrying on to A Level as they're harder.
-The grades themselves are decided by UPS points (magic maths turns your exam marks into a random number, hopefully at least 70) so why the education system doesn't just set a UPS minimum we don't know.
+The grades themselves are decided by UMS points (magic maths turns your exam marks into a random number, hopefully at least 70) so why the education system doesn't just set a UMS minimum we don't know.
 Some University offers, it's worth noting, are based solely on these points (which also appear at GCSE but only Oxford

 Uniforms disappear, cease to be obligatory or becomes considerably more relaxed.
 As a rule, separate colleges are more relaxed about appearance and attendance, whilst Sixth Forms attached to secondaries have less tolerance, because the older students should be setting an example.
 Students also lose a bit of their sanity.
 Dress codes are often still more strict in all colleges than in American schools.

-University degrees are usually three or four years.
+University degrees are usually three or four (if you study out) years.
 The first year often only counts in allowing you to do the other two or three.
 The completion of a degree course is usually the only time a typical Briton attends a graduation ceremony.
 Most schools and sixth form colleges simply don't have them.
 For UK students, a degree at an English university currently costs £9,000 a year; however, this is not paid for upfront by the student or his or her family; rather the government Student Loans Company pays this, and the student only begins to pay off the debt after he or she is earning over £21,000 p.a.
 This money is taken away beforehand like taxes and stuff, so you never really know it's gone (or that you had it in the first place).
 In addition, the SLC provides Living Costs loans and grants.
 It used to be free to study in Scotland, but the laws have changed so St. Andrew's

 isn't as popular anymore.